 To see the bridge, follow the length of the Doge’s Palace until you reach Ponte della Paglia, the bridge facing the Bridge of Sighs, which is always packed with visitors taking photos with the Bridge of Sighs in the background.

-Every visit we make to Venice rewards us by offering ever more snatches of magic and secrets just waiting to be discovered in her spaghetti plate of narrow streets and picturesque canals.
+Every visit we make to Venice, Italy rewards us by offering ever more snatches of magic and secrets just waiting to be discovered in her spaghetti plate of narrow streets and picturesque canals.
 Perhaps that is because Venice never really takes off her mask, coyly retaining a degree of mystery, surely her enduring appeal.

 Train Travel in Italy

 One of the best ways to get around in Italy is by train.
 Train travel in Italy is fast, efficient and affordable.
-Check out the interactive map from GoEuro below to explore the most popular train routes in Italy.
+Check out the interactive map from Omio below to explore the most popular train routes in Italy.
 Just select your departure city to view routes to popular destinations in Italy, along with a minimum price and journey time.

 Tourist Board of Venice